 Interactive sessions can be allocated using the salloc command.
-The following command will allocate 2 nodes for 30 minutes:
+The following command will allocate 8 nodes for 30 minutes:

 '''

-$ salloc --nodes=2 -t 00:30:00
+@login$ salloc -A <budget-ID> -p <partition> --nodes=8 -t 00:30:00

 '''

-• After a successful allocation, salloc will start a shell on the login node where the submission happened.
+After a successful allocation, salloc will start a shell on the login node where the submission happened.
 After the allocation the users can execute srun in order to spawn interactively their applications on the compute nodes.
 For example:

 '''

-$ srun -N 4 --ntasks-per-node=2 -t 00:10:00 ./mpi-prog
+@login$ srun -N 4 --ntasks-per-node=2 -t 00:10:00 ./mpi-prog

 '''

 The interactive session is terminated by exiting the shell.

-It is possible to obtain a remote shell on the compute nodes, after salloc, by running srun with the pseudo-terminal "--pty" option and a shell as argument:
+It is possible to obtain a remote shell on the a node, after salloc, by running srun with the following arguments: